dolgov/tamen/README.md

 - Main high-end routines

- `tamen.m`          Algorithm 1 (tAMEn) from the above paper, time-dependent propagator in the TT format.
+ `tamen.m`          Algorithm 1 (tAMEn) from the above paper, adaptive time propagator in the TT format.

  `amen_solve.m`     AMEn for the linear system solution in the TT format.
                   See [[SIAM J. Sci.
 Comput., 36(5), A2248](http://epubs.siam.org/doi/10.1137/140953289)], and also